SilkRose/Pony/src/stories/sleeping-arrangements/03-the-fashionista-and-the-farmer.md

 "I would be glad to talk about it, but first could you let go of my hoof," I say.

-"Oh uh sure, sorry about that," She replies as she lets go of my hoof.
+"Oh uh sure, sorry about that," she replies as she lets go of my hoof.
 I let go of her and she turns to face me.

 "No, I’m the one who should be sorry I accidentally was cuddling you in my sleep," I say as Applejack turns over to face me.